Apply for the Strategic Urban Planning & Policies track

 With the account information provided on the invoice, you can make your bank transfer.
 As soon as we receive your payment, we will send you a confirmation email within 2 working days.
 Please know that IHS does not accept payment on a credit card.

-Please note that our standard payment deadline is 15 June for Non EU/EEA students and 1 August for EU/EEA students.
+Please note that our standard payment deadline is 15 June for Non EU/EEA students and 1 August for EU/EEA students as well as students who do not require an entry visa.
 However, if the master track of your choice has reached its maximum capacity we reserve the rights to stop accepting applications and payments before the deadline.

 4. Start the practical arrangements